 The Republic of Finland is a parliamentary democracy with a republican constitution.
 The unicameral parliament (Eduskunta) has 200 members directly elected from 15 multi-member constituencies every four years.

-Finland became a member of the European Union in 1995, along with Sweden and Austria, and was one of the first EU countries to join the euro zone in 1999.
+Finland became a member of the European Union in 1995, along with Sweden and Austria, and was one of the first countries to join the eurozone in 1999.
 Finland supports development of the EU's European Security and Defence Policy and is a non-NATO contributor to the International Security Assistance Force in Afghanistan.

 Australia established diplomatic relations with Finland in 1949.
-Australia has non-resident accreditation to Finland from its embassy in Stockholm, Sweden, and also has an honorary consulate in Helsinki.
+Australia’s Ambassador in Stockholm has non-resident accreditation to Finland.
+Australia also has a consulate in Helsinki, headed by an Honorary Consul.
 Finland has an embassy in Canberra and consulates in all states and the Northern Territory.

-Australia and Finland signed a bilateral social security agreement on 10 September 2008, which came into force on 1 July 2009.
+Australia and Finland signed a bilateral social security agreement which came into force on 1 July 2009.
 The agreement provides improved social security protection to people who have lived or worked in both Australia and Finland.
 Other agreements between Australia and Finland include a Working Holiday Maker Arrangement and a Double Taxation Agreement.

 High-level visits are important for promoting cooperation and understanding between Finland and Australia.
-In his former role as Minister for European Affairs and International Trade, Dr Alexander Stubb, led a business mission to Australia and met with Foreign Minister the Hon Julie Bishop MP in December 2013.
-The Hon Brendan O’Connor MP, then-Minister for Small Business, Minister for Housing and Minister for Homelessness, visited Finland on 5-6 August 2012.
-The Hon Kevin Rudd visited Helsinki as Foreign Minister on 16 and 17 May 2011 for the UN High-level Panel on Global Sustainability.
-Then-President Tarja Halonen visited Australia in January 2007.
+In his former role as Minister for European Affairs and International Trade, Dr Alexander Stubb led a business mission to Australia and met Foreign Minister the Hon Julie Bishop MP in December 2013.
+In January 2015, Australia’s Minister for the Environment, Greg Hunt, visited Finland for discussions on the status of the Great Barrier Reef.

 Bilateral economic and trade relationship

-Total two-way merchandise trade between Australia and Finland in 2013 was A$894 million (our 46th largest merchandise trade partner).
-Australia's exports to Finland in 2013 totalled A$69 million comprising mainly coal and alcoholic beverages.
-Finland's exports to Australia in 2013 totalled A$825 million, and included paper and paperboard, civil engineering equipment and parts, specialised machinery and parts, and mechanical handling equipment and parts.
+Total two-way merchandise trade between Australia and Finland in 2014 was A$809 million (our 46th largest merchandise trade partner).
+Australia's exports to Finland totalled A$46 million comprising mainly alcoholic beverages and inorganic chemical elements.
+Finland's exports to Australia totalled A$763 million, and included paper and paperboard and civil engineering equipment and parts.

-For information on doing business in Finland, please see Austrade’s website.
+For information on doing business in Finland, see Austrade’s website.